intro2r/intro2r/unit2/labs.md

 ## 2. Use the `birdflu.xls` spreadsheet again

  a.
 Edit the birdflu spreadsheet from a wide format to a long format.
+Check the best practice on [Principles of data files](http://www.intro2r.info/best/managing-data-files.pdf) (which I'm sure you have read!) to seethe difference.

  b.
 Read in the edited birdflu data.